JonnieSparkles/ar-io-tools/README.md

 # AR.IO Tools

 A collection of tools designed to work with the AR.IO SDK and the Arweave network.
-These tools make it easier to interact with the Arweave Name System (ArNS), process Arweave Name Tokens (ANTs), and perform various tasks related to the AR.IO ecosystem.
+These tools make it easier to interact with the Arweave Name System (ArNS), process Arweave Name Tokens (ANTs), and convert JSON data to CSV for easier analysis.

 This repository includes:

 1. **ArNS Details Fetcher**: A script to fetch and save details about Arweave Name System (ArNS) names.
-2. *(Future tools can be added here as the repository grows.)*
+2. **JSON-to-CSV Converter**: A simple utility to convert JSON files to CSV format.

 ---